Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: Dataset Construction

-Finally, we construct the multi-agent framework as shown in Fig. \ref{fig:data_gen} to achieve granular knowledge distillation.
-For each node $n(i)$, agent $\Psi_Q$ generates a question based on the given original content to obtain $Q(i)$:
+As shown in Fig.~\ref{fig:qtsa}, the data generation stage involves two agents working sequentially.
+First, for each learning node $n(i)$, agent $\Psi_Q$ generates a question based on the original content of the learning node:

-Subsequently, another agent $\Psi_A$ refers to the original corpus $n(i)$ to answer the question, obtaining the thinking process, the solution method $S$, and the final answer, which are gathered as $\text{entry}(i)$:
+The prompt design for $\Psi_Q$ requires it to propose a guided question that reflects the information in $n(i)$ based on the original text content.
+Specifically, the question must be grounded in the original text content and should be answerable using the original content with reasoning and calculations.
+This design ensures that the generated questions are aligned with the learning node content.
+Fig.~\ref{fig:qtsa} shows an example where agent $\Psi_Q$ proposes a question based on the RLC circuit transient response knowledge.

+Subsequently, agent $\Psi_A$ produces the answer based on its own knowledge and abilities, the original learning node content $n(i)$ and the generated question $Q(i)$:

-As shown in Fig. \ref{fig:qtsa}, when we employ reasoning models like DeepSeek-R1 \cite{deepseek-r1} that we adopt here, the model automatically generates { \textless}think{ \textgreater}...{ \textless}/think{ \textgreater} fields as the reasoning process during problem solving, naturally creating $\text{T}(i)$.
-The content outside the T field constitutes the solution process $\text{S}(i)$, and we specifically designate the final answer to be wrapped in the format { \textless}answer{ \textgreater}...{ \textless}/answer{ \textgreater} format.
-Furthermore, to ensure comprehensive knowledge coverage in each learning node, we independently sample each learning node for $N_S$ times.
-In this paper, $N_S$ is taken as 5.
+Specifically, DeepSeek-R1 \cite{deepseek-r1}, a reasoning model that naturally generates both thinking processes and formal answers, is employed as the agent in this data generation framework.
+The model automatically generates { \textless}think{ \textgreater}...{ \textless}/think{ \textgreater} tags containing the reasoning process, which we extract as $\text{T}(i)$.
+The content outside the { \textless}think{ \textgreater} tags constitutes the formal answer, which we extract as $\text{S}(i)$.
+Furthermore, the final answer should be wrapped in { \textless}answer{ \textgreater}...{ \textless}/answer{ \textgreater} tags, allowing the content within these tags to be extracted as $\text{A}(i)$ from $\text{S}(i)$.
+Fig.~\ref{fig:qtsa} shows an example where agent $\Psi_A$ generates the raw thinking, solving process, and final answer.
+To ensure comprehensive knowledge coverage in each learning node, we independently sample each learning node $N_S$ times.

-The generated data undergoes further postprocessing and cleaning through the agent $\Psi_P$, which removes improperly formatted questions and corrects direct references to the content of the learning nodes (such as formula numbers and table numbers) in the original corpus, replacing them with specific content to decouple the data from the original corpus.
+The generated data undergoes further postprocessing and cleaning through agent $\Psi_P$, whose functionality can be seen in Fig. \ref{fig:qtsa}.
+First, the agent removes ill-formatted items, including those that do not conform to the QTSA structure or contain obvious errors.
+Second, it identifies referential expressions in the answers, such as references to formulas, figures, or tables from the original corpus, and replaces them with explicit content.
+For example, when the generated answer contains phrases like "as shown in Eq.~(3)" or "according to the definition in Eq.~(2)" (highlighted with underlines in Fig. \ref{fig:qtsa}), the post-processing agent $\Psi_P$ locates the corresponding formula in the original learning node and rewrites the reference as the actual content.
+This decoupling process helps ensure that each sample remains relatively self-contained even when removed from the original book layout, thereby improving the usability of the dataset.